 Sometimes visitors come to your site for one main reason.
 When that’s the case, a single-page layout can be the most effective option.

-Single-page sites (or sites that behave like a single-page application) keep most of the important content on one long, well-structured page.
-Visitors scroll instead of clicking through multiple menus and subpages.
+Single-page sites keep most of the important content on one well-structured page, so visitors can scroll naturally instead of jumping through multiple menus and subpages.

 On WordPress, you’ll find plenty of themes and templates built around long-form, section-based homepages.
-When done well, they feel almost like an app: smooth, focused, and easy to follow.
+When done well, they feel smooth, focused, and easy to follow, with less friction between sections.

 A focused single-page experience can make your message clearer and help visitors reach a decision faster.